comunica/Article-ISWC2023-SolidQuery/content/abstract.md

 and we introduce novel LTQP algorithms leveraging these structural properties, and evaluate their effectiveness.
 <!-- Findings     -->
-Our experiments indicate that these new algorithms obtain accurate results in the order of seconds for non-complex queries, which existing algorithms cannot achieve.
+Our experiments indicate that these new algorithms obtain accurate results in the order of seconds, which existing algorithms cannot achieve.
-Furthermore, we discuss limitations with respect to more complex queries.
 <!-- Conclusion   -->
 This work reveals that a traversal-based querying method using structural assumptions can be effective for large-scale decentralization, but that advances are needed in the area of query planning for LTQP to handle more complex queries.